Even after 30 years of traveling, this event, which happened in Moscow in 2013, is one of the most amazing travel experiences of my life:

 The girl’s name is Irina.
 Originally from Siberia.

 So what I took for a disapproving grunt, was actually Irina politely asking if she could use the other socket.

 But it was immediately apparent to me that there would be a communication problem.
 Not just an English-Russian translation problem (there is always a way to get round a language-barrier), but a pretty insurmountable problem (if only I knew sign-language).

 However, as there usually is to all problems, there was a solution.
 And the answer was:

 Google Translate is by no means perfect.
-But it gives you a pretty good translation; a good place to start any translation.
+But it gives you a pretty good translation; a good place to start any translation from.

 So here we were, two people unable to communicate.
-But both with laptops with internet access.
+But both with laptops and free internet access.
 Which meant that we both had access to Google Translate.

 So we started “talking”.
 I would type something in English, hit the “Translate” button, and Google Translate would show it in Russian.
 I would then show my laptop screen to Irina.

 Irina would laugh, reply in Russian, hit the “Translate” button on her laptop, Google Translate would then show it in English, and Irina would show me her screen.
-And, invariably, I would laugh too.
 And so the conversation continued.

 For four hours!